Star Trek II: The Wrath of Khan: Effects

 The first concept for the shot took the form of a laboratory demonstration, where a rock would be placed in a chamber and turned into a flower.
 Veilleux suggested the sequence's scope be expanded to show the Genesis effect taking over a planet.
 While Paramount appreciated the more dramatic presentation, they wanted the simulation to be more impressive than traditional animation.
 Having seen research done by Lucasfilm's computer graphics group, Veilleux offered them the task.
 Introducing the novel technique of particle systems for the sixty-second sequence, the graphics team paid attention to detail such as ensuring that the stars visible in the background matched those visible from a real star light-years from Earth.
 The animators hoped it would serve as a "commercial" for the studio's talents.
-The studio would later branch off from Lucasfilm to form Pixar, now a subsidiary of Walt Disney Studios, a division of Disney Entertainment, which is owned by The Walt Disney Company, one of Paramount Pictures and Paramount Global's rivals.
+The studio would later branch off from Lucasfilm to form Pixar.